elixir-europe/biovalidator/README.md

 In addition to standard JSON Schema validation, the biovalidator covers many validation use cases related life sciences, including ontology validation and taxonomy validation.
 Furthermore, the biovalidator is capable of running as a server or in CLI mode.

-This repository contains a deployable and executable [JSON Schema](http://json-schema.org/) validator.
-This validator can run as a standalone node server or as a command line application that receives validation requests and gives back it's results.

-The validation is done using the [AJV](https://github.com/epoberezkin/ajv) library version ^7.0.0 that supports the JSON Schema draft-06/07/2019-09.
+The biovalidator currently supports JSON Schema draft-06/07/2019-09.

 ## Contents
 - [Getting Started](#getting-started)